Allergy: Diagnosis

 Effective management of allergic diseases relies on the ability to make an accurate diagnosis.
 Allergy testing can help confirm or rule out allergies.
 Correct diagnosis, counseling, and avoidance advice based on valid allergy test results reduce the incidence of symptoms and need for medications, and improve quality of life.
-To assess the presence of allergen-specific IgE antibodies, two different methods can be used: a skin prick test, or an allergy blood test.
+To assess the presence of allergen-specific IgE antibodies, two different methods can be used: a skin prick test or an allergy blood test.
 Both methods are recommended, and they have similar diagnostic value.

-Skin prick tests and blood tests are equally cost-effective, and health economic evidence shows that both tests were cost-effective compared with no test.
-Early and more accurate diagnoses save cost due to reduced consultations, referrals to secondary care, misdiagnosis, and emergency admissions.
+Skin prick tests and blood tests are equally cost-effective, and health economic evidence shows that both tests are cost-effective compared with no test.
+Early and more accurate diagnoses save costs due to reduced consultations, referrals to secondary care, misdiagnosis, and emergency admissions.

 Allergy undergoes dynamic changes over time.
 Regular allergy testing of relevant allergens provides information on if and how patient management can be changed to improve health and quality of life.
 Annual testing is often the practice for determining whether allergy to milk, egg, soy, and wheat have been outgrown, and the testing interval is extended to 2–3 years for allergy to peanut, tree nuts, fish, and crustacean shellfish.
 Results of follow-up testing can guide decision-making regarding whether and when it is safe to introduce or re-introduce allergenic food into the diet.